iterative/mlem.ai/content/docs/command-reference/clone.md

 ## Description

-Clones a [MLEM Object](/doc/user-guide/basic-concepts#mlem-objects) from source to target destination.
-This is useful in cases where you need the model without cloning the whole repository.
+Cloning a [MLEM Object](/doc/user-guide/basic-concepts#mlem-objects) from source to target destination creates an independent copy of the original object.
+This can be useful in cases where you need the model without cloning the whole repository.

 ## Options